valentjn/ltex/pages/index.md

 - `We look forward to welcome you.`
 - `Are human beings any different than animals?`

-A classic use case of LTeX is checking scientific LaTeX papers in VS Code, but why not check your next blog post, book chapter, or long e-mail before you send it to someone else?
+A classic use case of LTeX is checking scientific LaTeX papers, but why not check your next blog post, book chapter, or long e-mail before you send it to someone else?

-LTeX is a successor (since it's a fork) of the abandoned [LanguageTool for Visual Studio Code extension](https://github.com/adamvoss/vscode-languagetool) by Adam Voss<sup>†</sup>.
+LTeX is a successor/fork of the abandoned [LanguageTool for Visual Studio Code extension](https://github.com/adamvoss/vscode-languagetool) by Adam Voss<sup>†</sup>.

 <div style="margin-bottom:30px;"></div>